bayer-science-for-a-better-life/topefind-public/README.md

 and is not
 considered in topefind for inference.

-Some relevant models in literature are not included for the following reasons:
+Some relevant models in the literature are not included for the following reasons:
 <sup>c</sup> Weights not available.
 <sup>d</sup> Weights not available.
 <sup>e</sup> License not permissive enough.

 # Literature Datasets Summary

-We report some relevant datasets, and a brief summary of the pre-processing done to each one to get an overview of the current landscape.
-For more details check each model's paper reported in [Models](#models).
+We report some relevant datasets and a brief summary of the pre-processing done to each one to get an overview of the current landscape.
+Check each model's paper reported in [Models](#models) for more details.

 | Method               |             Reported PR AUC             | Dataset Availability |  Dataset Size   | Dataset Pre-Processing                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |----------------------|:---------------------------------------:|:--------------------:|:---------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|